10 things to do at Loch Morlich

 6. Cairngorms National Park

-Loch Morlich is within the Cairngorms National Park - the largest national park in the United Kingdom.
+Loch Morlich is within the Cairngorm National Park - the largest national park in the United Kingdom.
 There are many walking trails, scenic spots, outdoor activities, castles and distilleries in this park.
+In the winter the often snow clad peaks of the northern Cairngorms add to the gravitas of the scenery.

 7. Visit Boat of Garten